Consensys/orchestrate-kubernetes/vaults/README.md

 In the `environments` directory, you need to set variables to connect the `tx-signer` to the harshicorp vault

-- `SECRET_STORE`: Value have to be `hashicorp` to connect to Harshicorp Vault instance.
+- `SECRET_STORE`: Secret storage type.
+Use `hashicorp` to connect use Harshicorp Vault instance.
 - `VAULT_MOUNT_POINT`: Root name of the secret engine.
 Value is the name of the `path` variable in `secrets` structure in Harshicorp Vault configuration.
 - `VAULT_SECRET_PATH`: Path of secret key store of ethereum wallet.
 Value is the `rules: path` variable in `policies` structure in Harshicorp Vault configuration.
 - `VAULT_ADDR`: Hostname and port of Harshicorp Vault instance.